zmykevin/gquestions/README.md

 ```
 pip install -r requirements.txt
 ```
 In order to run the code, you will also need to have a chrome browser and corresponding webdriver.
 Check the version of your chrome browser and download the corresponding driver from [this page](https://chromedriver.chromium.org/downloads).
-Unzip the downloded zip file to 'driver' under this repository.
-(If your chrome version is 78 and you run the code on ubuntu system, you don't have to do this step as the right webdriver is already provided.)
+Unzip the downloded zip file to **driver/** under this repository.
+(If your chrome browser version is 78 and you run the code on ubuntu system, you don't have to do this step as the right webdriver is already in the folder.)

 ### How to Run the Code
 You can create a list of the queries/entities you want to search for the "people also ask" questions in the **search_queries.txt**, in the following format: